Joe R. Pool: Ku Klux Klan activities investigations

 Pool added that the Internal Revenue Service and the Post Office Department are expected to examine committee findings for possible violations by the leaders.
 In a speech before the Dallas Federal Business Association members Pool stated that during the Klan hearings he has observed "a flagrant disrespect of values which are meaningful to me--law and order, respect for fellow human beings, justice and the American way of life."

 "Our goal is to provide full information and legislative recommendations to Congress in order that we may effectively cope with the problems the Klan organizations are creating in our nation," Pool relayed.
 "The investigation has already revealed endless terrorist acts throughout the Southern states.
 Without exception, every former Klansmen submitting testimony before the committee has requested bodily protection to and from the hearing room, to his hotel room and to his train or plane...their fear lies in what vengeance might be wrought upon them by Klan hierarchy for revealing Klan activities," Pool stated.
+The Klan's threats knew no bounds during the hearings, they even included acting committee chairman.
+In February 1966 Chairman Joe Pool in his Washington D.C. office received a Western Union telegram from a Klan supporter from Midland, Texas.
+Pool showed family members the telegram.
+It stated "Congressman Joe Pool, Kill the Klan Hearings or We Will Kill You!"
+Anonymous.
+Pool, not deterred, then gave the telegram to the FBI for investigation.

 Committee on Un-American Activities U.S. House of Representatives Chairman Edwin E. Willis, Democrat (La) introduced the committee's Ku Klux Klan bill on the floor of the House June 14, 1966.
 The bill would give law enforcement the power to arrest or fine KKK supporters for their unlawful activities.
 Congressman Joe Pool supported the bill.
 The Klan hearings received national exposure through television and written news organizations.

 The Ku Klux Klan, through an anonymous supporter, sent in through their print publication voice their review of the October 1965 Klan hearings to the HUAC Committee Director Francis J. McNamara on December 13, 1965.
-The director sent copies of the review to committee members of "The Thunderbolt".
+The director sent copies of the review to committee members of The Thunderbolt.
 According to McNamara, it is a publication of the National State Rights Party.
 The November 1965 issue deals with their opinion of the HUAC Committee's investigation of Klan organizations.
 The following image is on page 7 of the November 1965 issue of "The Thunderbolt" that the committee director received from the Klan supporter.